 - 4.1 a) These directives apply to all members of the OCDSB community in the area of accessibility - b) Specific procedures for customer service are provided in PR.666.GOV Accessibility (Customer Service) - 4.2 The District shall use reasonable efforts to ensure that both visible and invisible barriers to accessibility are identified and removed to ensure the full participation of people with disabilities.
-This shall include: - a) promoting inclusive design in facilities, programs, policies, practices and services to provide equal access for people with disabilities; - b) providing a relevant accommodation process that ensures shared responsibility to support the unique needs of people with disabilities; - c) addressing attitudes and stereotypes which pose a substantial barrier to people with disabilities; and - d) taking into account the impact on people with disabilities when purchasing new equipment, designing new systems or planning a new initiative. - 4.3 To enhance awareness and responsiveness to the needs of people with disabilities, the District shall ensure that training is provided, appropriate to their specific roles and responsibilities, on its obligations under the AODA and accompanying regulations, the Human Rights Code as it pertains to persons with disabilities, and this policy (including any changes made to it) to: - a) all employees and volunteers; - b) all persons who participate in developing District policies; and

-- c) all other persons who provide goods, services or facilities on behalf of the District.
+This shall include: - a) promoting inclusive design in facilities, programs, policies, practices and services to provide equal access for people with disabilities; - b) providing a relevant accommodation process that ensures shared responsibility to support the unique needs of people with disabilities; - c) addressing attitudes and stereotypes which pose a substantial barrier to people with disabilities; and - d) taking into account the impact on people with disabilities when purchasing new equipment, designing new systems or planning a new initiative. - 4.3 To enhance awareness and responsiveness to the needs of people with disabilities, the District shall ensure that training is provided, appropriate to their specific roles and responsibilities, on its obligations under the AODA and accompanying regulations, the Human Rights Code as it pertains to persons with disabilities, and this policy (including any changes made to it) to: - a) all employees and volunteers; - b) all persons who participate in developing District policies; and - c) all other persons who provide goods, services or facilities on behalf of the District. - 4.4 No a priori distinctions between categories of service animal shall be made and each request to allow for support by a service animal shall be considered objectively with respect to safety, manageability, and need, taking full account of documented professional rationale and prescription in critical support of either well-being or learning.

-- 4.4 The Director of Education shall be responsible for the establishment of procedures to support the implementation of this policy ensuring ongoing compliance with the Accessibility for Ontarians with Disabilities Act, and regulations, as required, in the following areas:
+- 4.5 The Director of Education shall be responsible for the establishment of procedures to support the implementation of this policy ensuring ongoing compliance with the Accessibility for Ontarians with Disabilities Act, and regulations, as required, in the following areas:

 - (i) customer service;

 - (ii) information and communications;

 - (iii) built environment;

 - (iv) employment; and

 - (v) transportation.

-- 4.5 The effectiveness of this policy shall be reviewed periodically, according to an established process involving consultation with frontline staff, community members and volunteers.
+- 4.6 The effectiveness of this policy shall be reviewed periodically, according to an established process involving consultation with frontline staff, community members and volunteers.

-- 4.6 The Director of Education shall report annually to the Board with respect to the OCDSB's ongoing compliance with this policy.
+- 4.7 The Director of Education shall report annually to the Board with respect to the OCDSB's ongoing compliance with this policy.